apiaryio/api-blueprint/examples/Gist Fox API.md

 # Gist Fox API
 Gist Fox API is a **pastes service** similar to [GitHub's Gist](http://gist.github.com).

+## Authentication
+Currently the Gist Fox API does not provide authenticated access.

+## Media Types
+Where applicable this API uses the [HAL+JSON](https://github.com/mikekelly/hal_specification/blob/master/hal_specification.md) media-type to represent resources states and affordances.

+Requests with a message-body are using plain JSON to set or update resource states.

+## Error States
+The common [HTTP Response Status Codes](https://github.com/for-GET/know-your-http-well/blob/master/status-codes.md) are used.

 # Gist Fox API Root [/]
 Gist Fox API entry point.

 ## Retrieve the Entry Point [GET]
+This resource does not have any state.
+Instead it offers the initial API affordances in the form of the HTTP Link header and HAL links.

 + Response 200 (application/hal+json)
     + Headers